 A program participant uses a carbon monoxide monitoring device.

-- Individual counseling and customized treatment plan.
-Your treatment begins with one-on-one counseling at Mayo Clinic.
-Then many people follow up with one or more individual counseling sessions, which can be done in person or by phone.
+- Individual consultation and customized treatment plan.
+Your treatment begins with a one-on-one consultation at Mayo Clinic.
+Then many people follow up with one or more individual sessions, which can be done in person or virtually by video or phone.
 These sessions can help you stay motivated, avoid or address relapse, and gain confidence in your ability to stay free of tobacco or e-cigarettes.

 - Outpatient counseling.
 Your first meeting is a comprehensive consultation with a tobacco treatment specialist (TTS).
 You do not need to be ready to quit to benefit from this meeting.
-The TTS works with you to understand your short- and long-term goals on tobacco and nicotine use and helps you develop a plan to achieve those goals.
+The TTS works with you to understand your short- and long-term goals for tobacco and nicotine use and for quitting in a way that works for you when you are ready.
+The TTS will help you develop a plan that can work for you.
 Depending on your situation, the TTS may also work with a supervising doctor to prescribe a medication plan.
 And your tobacco treatment team coordinates with any other care providers you have at Mayo Clinic to ensure your tobacco treatment plan fits with your overall care at the clinic.